chandrala-k/signlanguagetospeech-diss/README.md

-# Advance Sign Language to Speech using Transformers
+# Advancing Real-Time Sign Language to Speech using Transformers

 This project converts sign language gestures into speech using advanced transformer models.
 The provided Jupyter notebook runs on Google Colab and uses a custom dataset that can be downloaded from a specified website and stored in Google Drive.